SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/checkpoint_harmony_mobile.md

 ### Create the intake

-To create the intake, go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Checkpoint Harmony Mobile`.
+To create the intake, go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Check Point Harmony Mobile`.

 ### Pull events

 To start to pull events, you have to:

-1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Checkpoint Harmony Mobile](../../../automate/library/checkpoint.md) trigger
+1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Check Point Harmony Mobile](../../../automate/library/check-point.md) trigger
 2. Set up the module configuration with the Client ID, Client Secret and Authentication URL.
 3. Set up the trigger configuration with the intake key
 4. Start the playbook and enjoy your events